Francis Bacon (artist): Early life

-Francis Bacon was born on 28 October 1909 in 63 Lower Baggot Street, Dublin, Ireland.
-At that time, all of Ireland was still part of the United Kingdom.
-His father, army Captain Anthony Edward Mortimer Bacon, known as Eddy, was born in Adelaide, South Australia, to an English father and an Australian mother.
-Eddy was a veteran of the Boer War, a racehorse trainer, and grandson of Major-General Anthony Bacon, who claimed descent from Sir Nicholas Bacon, elder half-brother of The 1st Viscount St Albans (better known to history as Sir Francis Bacon), the Elizabethan statesman, philosopher and essayist.
-Bacon's mother, Christina Winifred Firth, known as Winnie, was heiress to a Sheffield steel business and coal mine.
-Bacon had an older brother, Harley, two younger sisters, Ianthe and Winifred, and a younger brother, Edward.
+Francis Bacon was born on 28 October 1909 in 63 Lower Baggot Street in Dublin.
+At that time, all of Ireland was part of the United Kingdom of Great Britain and Ireland.
+His father, Army Captain Anthony Edward "Eddy" Mortimer Bacon, was born in Adelaide, South Australia, to an English father and an Australian mother.
+Eddy was a veteran of the Second Boer War, a racehorse trainer, and the grandson of Major-General Anthony Bacon, who claimed descent from Sir Nicholas Bacon, elder half-brother of Francis Bacon, 1st Viscount St Albans, who is better known as Sir Francis Bacon, the Elizabethan statesman, philosopher, and essayist.
+Bacon's mother, Christina Winifred "Winnie" Firth, was heiress to a Sheffield steel business and coal mine.
+He had an older brother, Harley, two younger sisters, Ianthe and Winifred, and a younger brother, Edward.

 Bacon was raised by the family nanny, Jessie Lightfoot, from Cornwall, known as "Nanny Lightfoot", a maternal figure who remained close to him until her death.
-During the early 1940s, he rented the ground floor of 7 Cromwell Place, South Kensington, John Everett Millais's old studio, and Nanny Lightfoot helped him install an illicit roulette wheel there, organised by Bacon and his friends.
+During the early 1940s, he rented the ground floor of 7 Cromwell Place, South Kensington, John Everett Millais's old studio.
+Lightfoot helped him install an illicit roulette wheel there, organised by Bacon and his friends.
+It is believed by art critics that Bacon's interest in a working-class perspective developed due to his relationship with Nanny Lightfoot.

-The family moved house often, moving between Ireland and England several times, leading to a sense of displacement which remained with Bacon throughout his life.
-The family lived in Cannycourt House in County Kildare from 1911, later moving to Westbourne Terrace in London, close to where Bacon's father worked at the Territorial Force Records Office.
+The family moved between Ireland and England several times, leading to a sense of displacement which remained with Bacon throughout his life.
+They lived in Cannycourt House in County Kildare from 1911, later moving to Westbourne Terrace in London, close to where Bacon's father worked at the Territorial Force Records Office.
 They returned to Ireland after the First World War.
 Bacon lived with his maternal grandmother and step-grandfather, Winifred and Kerry Supple, at Farmleigh, Abbeyleix, County Laois, although the rest of the family again moved to Straffan Lodge near Naas, County Kildare.

-Bacon was shy as a child, and enjoyed dressing up.
+Bacon was a shy child and enjoyed dressing up.
 This, and his effeminate manner, angered his father.
 A story emerged in 1992 of his father having had Bacon horsewhipped by their grooms.

-In 1924, shortly after the establishment of the Irish Free State, his parents moved to Gloucestershire, first to Prescott House in Gotherington, then Linton Hall near the border with Herefordshire.
-At a fancy-dress party at the Firth family home, Cavendish Hall in Suffolk, Bacon dressed as a flapper with an Eton crop, beaded dress, lipstick, high heels, and a long cigarette holder.
-In 1926, the family moved back to Straffan Lodge.
-His sister, Ianthe, twelve years his junior, recalled that Bacon made drawings of ladies with cloche hats and long cigarette holders.
+He was often ill as a child, suffering from asthma and an allergy to horses.
+His poor health meant his formal education was sporadic; he received lessons at home from a private tutor, and from 1924 to 1926 attended Dean Close, a boarding school in Cheltenham.
+At a fancy-dress party at the family home, Bacon dressed as a flapper with an Eton crop, beaded dress, lipstick, high heels, and a long cigarette holder.
 Later that year, Bacon was thrown out of Straffan Lodge following an incident in which his father found him admiring himself in front of a large mirror wearing his mother's underwear.